omertzroya/Jones-Task/readme.md

 ```bash
 node formAutomation.js
 ```

-## Error Handling

-The script includes comprehensive error handling:
-- Try/catch block for main automation process
-- Browser cleanup in finally block
-- Navigation timeout handling
-- Submit button detection verification

 ## Screenshots

 The script saves a screenshot named 'form-before-submit.png' before form submission.
 This can be useful for debugging or verification purposes.

-## Notes

-- The script runs in non-headless mode (`headless: false`) to allow visual monitoring of the automation process
-- Make sure to have proper permissions to access the target website
-- The script uses standard Puppeteer practices for waiting for elements and navigation

 ## Troubleshooting